The Rhythm of Attachment: How we come to be with Self, Other, and World.

 Adult Attachment Tendency: Secure–Autonomous

-Self viewed in positive light, Other viewed in positive light; high trust in Self, high trust in Other; low in anxiety, low in avoidance.
+Self viewed in positive light, Other viewed in positive light; high trust in Self, high trust in Other; low in approach, low in avoidance.

 Childhood Attachment Tendency: Anxious–Ambivalent